egoist/svg-to-vue-component/README.md

 - This one has built-in hot reloading support for webpack since the SVG code is compiled via `vue-loader`.
 - The latter only supports `class` and `style` attributes on the generated component while we support all DOM props and events.
+- This one supports project-wise and file-relative configuration for [SVGO](https://github.com/svg/svgo).

 ## Install